 When you are making ornaments be sure to think about how you will attach it to the tree.
 Do you need to make a connector, will you be able to use an ornament hook, will it just rest in the tree?
 This is one of the questions that you should answer before you get started.

-Today’s yarn scrap Christmas ornament we will be a wreath made out of mini wound balls.
-This is a super quick and easy ornament that you could be working on year round.
-As you finish a ball of yarn if there is just a small amount left over don’t throw it out.
+This yarn scrap Christmas ornament will be a wreath made out of mini wound yarn balls.
+This is a super quick and easy ornament.
+As you finish a ball of yarn, if there is just a small amount left over, then don’t throw it out.
 Wind it into its own ball and save it to make these ornaments when you have enough.
-You will need a hot glue gun to hold the balls together and I used a piece of ribbon to be able to hang it on my tree.
+You will need a hot glue gun to hold the balls together.
+I used a piece of ribbon to be able to hang it on my tree.

 Supplies: